oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 ## Introduction

-In the last phase, the transport phase, it is mandatory to set the tablespaces you copied to read only state.
-So before doing that, make sure there are no active sessions actively using objects in the copied tablespaces.
+This last phase, the transport phase, is also doing an incremental backup and restore.
+The difference between the previous and this lab that now it is mandatory to set the tablespaces you copied to read only.
+So before doing that, make sure there are no active sessions/open transcations using objects in the copied tablespaces.

 Estimated Time: 15 minutes